melzayet/aca-aks-compare/01.DeployInfrastructure/README.md

 Review these workflows.

 ## D. Setup deployment and app identity
 Deployment identity is what GitHub will use to deploy to Azure, and also to the Kubernetes cluster.
 Follow the steps [here](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azp#github-actions) to create this identity.
-Please make a note of the Azure AD app's Client ID and the Object ID.
+Please make a note of the Azure AD app's Client ID and the Object ID of the associated Enterprise app.

 We will follow the same steps to create an App Identity.
 It's what AKS will use to access Key Vault, Cosmos DB or Storage Account.
 Please make a note of the Azure AD app's Client ID, and the Object ID of the associated Enterprise app.
+No need to create a federated credential for this app yet.

 ## E. Setup deployment target